fofware/nodemcu-wampum-example/README.md

 ## Requirements

 ### NodeMCU Web server
-This project structure is adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
+This project is a basic web application adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
-Just follow the instructions of this project how to install this tiny Web server on your ESP8266.
+Just follow the instructions of the wampum project how to install this tiny Web server on your ESP8266.

 Again:
  - Install the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum) on your ESP8266